illwieckz/debian_copyist_brother/doc/known_bugs_from_brother.md

 ENDOFPPDFILE_END
 ```

-30 other cupswrappers do this test with another value for ``printer_model`` variable, so this code is never executed by this 30 other cupswrappers.
+30 other cupswrappers do this test with another value of ``printer_model`` variable, so this code is never executed by this 30 other cupswrappers.

 Bad shebang
 -----------